Isa Blasco Costa

 Research leader

 I am interested in parasites of wildlife, mainly in relation to aquatic systems.
-My research goals are to uncover the biodiversity of flatworms and understand the ultimate ecological and evolutionary processes that have led to this parasite biodiversity and host-parasite associations.
+My research goals are to uncover the biodiversity of flatworms and understand the ecological and evolutionary processes that have led to this parasite biodiversity and host-parasite associations.
 This research generates fundamental knowledge at the intersection between parasite ecology and evolution.
 Since I arrived to the Natural History Museum of Geneva in Switzerland in 2014, I have also been actively involved in transmitting the value of science and parasites to society.
 Over the years, I had the chance to meet and work with great researchers and amazing people to whom I feel deeply indebted for all I learnt from them.
 I am a keen supporter of a culture of scientific exchange and work-life balance in academia.

 Eloïse Rochat